NoMoreDg/Nlogin-Steam/README.md

 ✅ Disco mode (older version)

-❌ Customizable ASCII ART?
-(Removed recently for some testing and forgot to put it back, i will do a workaround that will still update the ig.txt file and at the same time if you have customig.txt to use that instead of ig.txt)
+❌✅ Customizable ASCII ART?
+(Removed recently for some testing and forgot to put it back, i will do a workaround that will still update the ig.txt file and at the same time if you have customig.txt to use that instead of ig.txt) (Still possible if not changing colors, otherwise you will have to place your art back inside the ig.txt, i will be working next release on a fix)

 ❌ Installer with .ps1  - (i will work on a simple install script with powershell to just open the console and execute the command that will do simple basic work